ethereumclassic/ethereumclassic.github.io/content/why-classic/code-is-law/index.en.md

 ## Where Code isn't Law

+TODO short thing about Code is Law is for contracts, obviously the client code can change (duh)

 The vast majority of blockchains projects today do not give much priority to _Unstoppability_, _Decentralization_ or _Code is Law_, and are therefore unable to deliver on the bright future alluded to above.

 Chains that do not care about _Code is Law_ may certainly carve out niches in areas that won't shake things up too much, but the moment they pose a threat to powerful incumbants, they will be easily manipulated, captured or otherwise compromised, and will therefore ultimately fail to deliver seriously monumental change.